joaquinlom/react-native-wikitude-sdk/README.md

 	handles the JSON received event from the Experience

 - onFinishLoading(event)
-	handles the event when the Experience is finish loading
+	on Android it might call twice when is a online experience. handles the event when the Experience is finish loading

 - onFailLoading(event)
 	handles the event when the experinces has an error loading